 Other drugs used for adults with type 2 diabetes may help some adolescents, but they are more expensive, and there is limited evidence for their use in children.

-Insulin is given to children who are hospitalized with severe diabetes.
+Insulin is given to children who are hospitalized.
 Insulin can often be stopped after several weeks once glucose levels return to normal after treatment with metformin.
-Children whose type 2 diabetes is not controlled by metformin alone need to take insulin.
+Children whose type 2 diabetes is not controlled by metformin and/or liraglutide need to take insulin.
 About half of adolescents with type 2 diabetes ultimately require insulin.

 A few children who lose weight, improve their diet, and exercise regularly may be able to stop taking the drugs.

 Low blood glucose (hypoglycemia) occurs when too much insulin or too much of an antihyperglycemic drug is taken or when the child does not eat regularly or exercises vigorously for a long period of time.
 Warning symptoms include confusion or other abnormal behavior, and children often appear pale and/or sweaty.

 To treat hypoglycemia, children are given sugar in any form, such as glucose tablets, hard candies, glucose gel, or a sweet drink, such as a glass of fruit juice.
 If children are unable to eat or drink (for example, because they are confused, disoriented, are having a seizure, or are unconscious), an injection of glucagon is given.
 If untreated, severe hypoglycemia causes weakness, confusion, and even coma or death.